Search Articles

 Trusts come in many types, serving different purposes.
 Some are designed to help reduce federal estate taxes.
 Others protect public benefits for a loved one with a disability.

 Some people establish trusts to organize their finances and plan for retirement or long-term care.
 For example, you can use certain types of trusts, known as irrevocable trusts, to transfer assets before your death.
 This can prove vital for individuals planning to seek government assistance in the future.
-Medicaid Asset Protect Trusts (MAPTs) are one example of such a trust.
+Medicaid Asset Protection Trusts (MAPTs) are one example of such a trust.

 Individuals with children might use a trust to provide the next generation with financial stability.
 With a trust, parents can impose safeguards to keep their children from spending their entire inheritance at once.
 Another tool, known as a testamentary trust, helps keep trust assets safe from creditors if, for instance, the grantor’s heirs are in debt.